chetannada/Namaste-React/Chapter 04 - Talk is Cheap, show me the code/Theory/Session 4 Theory.md

 ## Q: `{TitleComponent}` vs `{<TitleComponent/>}` vs `{<TitleComponent></TitleComponent>}` in `JSX`.
 A: The Difference is stated below:
-- `{TitleComponent}`: This value describes the `TitleComponent` as a javascript expression or a variable or React lement.
+- `{TitleComponent}`: This value describes the `TitleComponent` as a javascript expression or a variable or React element.
 The `{}` can embed a javascript expression or a variable or React element inside it.
 - `<TitleComponent/>` : This value represents a Component that is basically returning Some JSX value.
 In simple terms `TitleComponent` a function that is returning a JSX value.
 If component is written inside the `{<  />}` expression.
 - `<TitleComponent></TitleComponent>` :  `<TitleComponent />` and `<TitleComponent></TitleComponent>` are equivalent only when `< TitleComponent />` has no child components.
 The opening and closing tags are created to include the child components.